plgd-dev/doc/content/en/features/device-shadow.md

 # Device shadow

-The device shadow mirrors contents of published resources by the device to the cloud thought CoAP Gateway.
-CoAP Gateway starts observations of all published resources so device is responsible to send notification about change with full content of resource.
-The notification is stored to Event Store by resource aggregate.
+The device shadow mirrors contents of published resources by the device to the cloud through CoAP Gateway.
+CoAP Gateway starts observations of all published resources so the device is responsible to send notifications about change with the full content of the resource.
+The notification is stored in the Event Store by resource aggregate.

 ## Projection

-Contents of resources is projected by resource-directory.
+Contents of resources are projected by resource-directory.

 ## Update a resource from CoAP Gateway